karrirasinmaki/blackpepperswing-www/pages/punch-cards.md

   You can also split the payment, e.g. half with vouchers, half with another payment method.

 * **For how long is the 10-time-card valid?**
-  Season winter-spring 2022 10-cards are valid until the 14th of August.
-  Season autumn 2022 10-cards are valid until the 31st of December.
+  Punch cards are valid until the end of the season.
   Cards for the new season will go on sale upon registration opens.
+  [Check out the exact date and buy here...][1]

 * **Is the card personal?**
   No (note the exception), you are allowed to share the card!
 So take care of your card.